skywarth/annals-of-disco/medicine/physical/ailments.md

 - Loss of apetite, fatigue, swelling on feet and ankles, jaundice (skin/eyes going yellow), redness in palm
 - hard to recognize in early stages

+### Gonorrhea
+- Is a STD.
+- Caused by a bacteria "Neisseria gonorrhoeae"
+- Primary symptom is burning sensation on urination.
+- But be careful: Usually doesn't show any symptom !
+So hard to diagnose.

 ### Tuberculosis
 - Two main states.
 Latent TB and Active TB.